New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications

 We implemented the strict and the lazy versions of \ourtree{} in C++ and persist them by version lists (see Sec. \ref{sec:persistent}).
-We ran all experiments on a Linux server with four Intel Xeon Gold 6252 CPUs and 1.5TB main memory.
-We compiled our code using Clang 18.1 with the \texttt{-O3} flag.
+Experiments are run on a Linux server with four Intel Xeon Gold 6252 CPUs and 1.5 TB RAM, though only one core is utilized.
+We compiled our code using Clang 18.1 with \texttt{-O3} flag.

 \myparagraph{Datasets} We tested seven real-world graphs (summarized in \cref{tab:graph-info}) with very different features.
 The first three graphs are real-world temporal graphs where each edge is associated with a timestamp.
-The last four are static graphs and we assign a random timestamp to each edge.
+The last four are static graphs and we assign a uniformly random timestamp in the range $[0,10^9]$ to each edge.

 \hide{

 }

 [1]{\textsf{#1}} {\graphname{WT}} {\graphname{SX}} {\graphname{SB}} {\graphname{USA}} {\graphname{GL5}} {\graphname{TW}} {\graphname{SD}}